Do you have existing bridgework that is broken or worn? Are you missing teeth and trying to decide what treatment is right for you?

 There are several types of dental bridges available for patients with missing teeth.
-Columbia, South Carolina cosmetic dentist, Dr. Thomas Trinkner will evaluate your condition and help you select the best choice for your dental health and cosmetic goals.
+Our dentist in Columbia, South Carolina, Dr. Thomas Trinkner will evaluate your condition and help you select the best choice for your dental health and cosmetic goals.
 Dental bridge procedures are one of the dental services that Dr. Trinkner provides to his patients in Columbia, South Carolina.

 Crowns and bridges are two common dental procedures.
 Missing or damaged teeth can cause both cosmetic and functional problems.
 It is important to have these problems addressed by a professional dentist who is accomplished in this type of dental work.

 Dental crowns are used to replace the surface area of a tooth that is either damaged or unsightly.
 Sometimes a tooth that has a cavity or large filling will crack or break off.
 In other situations, a tooth may be discolored or visually distracting.
 Replacing the surface area with a crown is a fairly simple procedure.

 It requires only two office visits.
 At the first visit, the damaged portion of the tooth is removed, x-rays are taken, and a temporary crown is attached.
 The permanent crown, made of porcelain or metal, will be fitted at the second visit.
 The permanent tooth will fit comfortably and will blend in with the surrounding teeth.